zulip/zulip/docs/production/upgrade-or-modify.md

 are related to the issue, just mention your changes in the issue report.

-If you're looking to modify Zulip by applying changes developed by the Zulip core team and merged into master, skip to [this section](#applying-changes-from-master).
+If you're looking to modify Zulip by applying changes developed by the Zulip core team and merged into main, skip to [this section](#applying-changes-from-main).

 ## Making changes